guoyu07/one-validator/readme.md

     php artisan validator:convert path/to/file [--target=validation.js]

-The first argument is the path to the PHP file with a valid `$rules` array, relative to the `app` folder.
+The first argument is the path to a PHP file with a valid `$rules` array, relative to the `app` folder.

 By default the output will be echoed to the console.
 You can send the output to a file instead by using the `target` option, providing a path relative to the `app` folder.

-Remember to replace the default `.my-form` selector to your form selector.
+Remember to replace the default `.my-form` selector with your own form selector.

-Laravel 5 users: You need to add the namespace to `Http/Controllers/OneValidatorController.php`.